AryanShukla52/Python-Task-Manager/README.md

 ## Show Incomplete Tasks

-If i want to see what tasks I have yet to complete, I just have to enter SI or si
+If I want to see what tasks I have yet to complete, I just have to enter SI or si

 ![image](https://github.com/AryanShukla52/Python-Task-Manager/assets/102696882/a0b74fd8-a33a-4652-a810-9d4dd8181842)